LuJunru/NapSS/README.md

 # NapSS
-Code and data for our EACL 2023 finding paper "NapSS: Paragraph-level Medical Text Simplification via Narrative Prompting and Sentence-matching Summarization" which can be found: TBD.
+Code and data for our EACL 2023 finding paper "NapSS: Paragraph-level Medical Text Simplification via Narrative Prompting and Sentence-matching Summarization" which can be found: https://arxiv.org/abs/2302.05574.
 We built our codes upon the repository: ["Paragraph-level Simplification of Medical Texts"](https://github.com/AshOlogn/Paragraph-level-Simplification-of-Medical-Texts).

 ## Usage
 It takes around 3.5 hours to finetune NapSS from scratch, on 2 Quadro RTX 6000 GPUs.